DRCMR Logo 300px Color

 Movement Disorders

-The Movement Disorders group bridges clinical, computational and cognitive neuroscience to advance the pathophysiological understanding of movement disorders.
+The Movement Disorders group bridges clinical, computational and cognitive neuroscience in combination with brain stimulation to advance the pathophysiological understanding of movement disorders.

 The Movement Disorders group is headed by David Meder.
-It is situated both at DRCMR and the Department of Neurology at Copenhagen University Hospital Bispebjerg.
-Our research primarily focuses on Parkinson´s disease and dystonia.
+Our research primarily focuses on Parkinson´s disease (PD), but also REM-sleep behaviour disorder and progressive supranuclear palsy.

-The mission of the Movement Disorders group is to use advanced brain mapping techniques in combination with computational modeling to investigate how movement disorders alter brain function and structure in motor, cognitive and limbic systems.
+The mission of the Movement Disorders group is to use advanced brain mapping techniques in combination with computational modelling to investigate how movement disorders alter brain function and structure in motor, cognitive and limbic systems.
 We use the ultra-high field (7 tesla) MR scanner in order to map the structural integrity of midbrain nuclei at high resolution.
-This allows us to investigate the relationship between the individual spatial pattern of neurodegeneration in Parkinson’s disease and the patient’s clinical symptoms.
+This allows us to investigate the relationship between the individual spatial pattern of neurodegeneration in Parkinson’s disease, the resulting changes in brain function and finally the patient’s clinical symptoms.

 Unravelling altered network dynamics in the mid-brain and striatum in Parkinson's disease with ultra-high field MRI